sgiraldo2/dining-togo/README.md

 Start the development server on by running:

+Then you should be able to click on the local host link in your IDE.
+It is usually on http://localhost:3000

 ```bash
 # npm
 npm run dev
 ```

-Then you should be able to click on the local host link in your ide.
-It is usually on http://localhost:3000

 ## Production

-The production link for the applicaiton is on this page https://togo.santiago.works/:
+The production link for the application is on this page https://togo.santiago.works/:

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.